mikecali/servicemesh-demo/README.md

 # Task 2: Now lets go and do the Meshing!!

-First let's understand the difference between upstream Istio Sidecar injector and the RH Servicemesh Maestra release.
+First let's understand the difference between upstream Istio Sidecar injector and the RH Servicemesh Maistra release.

 - Istio: -  sidecar injector injects all deployments within labeled projects
-- Maestra: - relies on presence of the sidecar.istio.io/inject annotation and the project being listed in the ServiceMeshMemberRoll.
+- Maistra: - relies on presence of the sidecar.istio.io/inject annotation and the project being listed in the ServiceMeshMemberRoll.

 ![image](https://user-images.githubusercontent.com/17167732/91498514-ff97a480-e913-11ea-832f-26b091f932a5.png)

 > sidecar.istio.io/inject: true

-First, we need to enble sidecar enjection of Maestra Proxy the the pods we created. we need to add annotation in the controllers like DC and Deployments and others.
+First, we need to enble sidecar enjection of Maistra Proxy the the pods we created. we need to add annotation in the controllers like DC and Deployments and others.
 Let's inspect a couple of dc that we use in the running services first.

 > $ oc describe dc/customer -n $Pdemo | grep Annotations -A3